carlosrabelo/karoo/docs/TUTORIAL-EN.md

 # or
 make run                       # builds (if needed) and runs with ./config.json
 ```

+The binary is built in the `core/` module and placed in `./bin/karoo`.
+The `make run` command handles the build automatically and forwards execution to the core module.

 Karoo immediately:
 1. Listens for miners on `proxy.listen`.